Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Comparison with Ginzburg-Landau Theory of Spin Doublet Superconductivity

 so that the theory has only one coupling constant.
 Moreover, we have

 Notice that the spin coupling is stronger than the electromagnetic coupling.

 With this interpretation we can express the Lagrangian (\ref{2lag2}) in the final form,

 This tells that here the magnonic spin coupling $\be$ is completely fixed by $e$, so that the theory has only one coupling constant.
 This was not the case in the above spin triplet superconductors.
-Notice that the spin coupling is stronger than the electromagnetic coupling.
-This Lagrangian should be compared with the original Lagrangian (\ref{2lag0}).
-The contrast between the two Lagrangians is unmistakable.

 Just like the spin triplet superconductivity the theory has two conserved currents, the electromagnetic and spin currents.
 To see this notice that we have the following equations of motion from the Lagrangian (\ref{2lag3}),